spulikallu/vscode-essentials/README.md

 commenting short cut
 <!-- toogle comment on that line -->

-command ?
+⌘ ?

-shift alt f for formating document
+⇧ alt f for formating document

 format on save option is enabled editorconfig is excellent